kiwix/kiwix-desktop/README.md

 This document assumes you have a little knowledge about software compilation.
-If you experience difficulties with the dependencies or with the Kiwix libary compilation itself, we recommend to have a look at [kiwix-build](https://github.com/kiwix/kiwix-build).
+If you experience difficulties with the dependencies or with the Kiwix library compilation itself, we recommend to have a look at [kiwix-build](https://github.com/kiwix/kiwix-build).

 Dependencies